Sign Up for an Audition

 About the Audition Process

-For fall semester 2021, Chorus and Glee Club anticipate a return to its normal rehearsal schedule, with full ensembles on Wednesday and Sunday afternoon/evenings The estimated commitment is 4 hours per week with additional expectation of rehearsals, concerts, and special events throughout the year.
+For fall semester 2022, Chorus and Glee Club anticipate a return to its normal rehearsal schedule, with full ensembles on Wednesday and Sunday afternoon/evenings.
+The estimated commitment is 4 hours per week with additional expectation of rehearsals, concerts, and special events throughout the year.

-The Chorale has one central rehearsal on Friday afternoons, as well as many office hours during the week for singers to work with the director and each other on the concert music and on general aural and sight singing skills.
+The Chorale has one central rehearsal on Tuesday evenings from 7:30-9:25 PM, as well as many office hours during the week for singers to work with the director and each other on the concert music and on general aural and sight singing skills.

 About Cornell's Choral Ensembles

 The Chorale is a mixed choir open by audition each semester to Cornell students.
 Chorale members have the rare opportunity to focus intensively on the development of their individual skills, especially those essential in ensemble singing: sightreading, vocal technique, interpretation of various musical styles, rehearsal approaches, and so on.
 The emphasis is on developing the complete singer, and opening doors for a lifetime of performance.
 Chorale concerts often feature solo or small-group performances in addition to the entire ensemble.
 Many students sing with the Chorale throughout their Cornell career; others use the class to finetune their skills in order to audition for further ensembles.
-The full Chorale rehearses on Friday afternoons from 4:30-6:45 PM in Lincoln Hall, with section meetings on Mondays or Thursdays from 4:30 to 6.
-Please direct any questions about the Chorale to firstname.lastname@example.org.
+The full Chorale rehearses on Tuesday evenings from 7:30-9:25 PM in Lincoln Hall.
+Please direct any questions about the Chorale to email@example.com.